Region at the heart of Israel-Lebanon border tensions

 Displacements in Lebanon have begun to ease as returns surge following a ceasefire framework signed with the United States.
 Authorities report hundreds of thousands returning home, though Israeli activity and Hezbollah’s stance cast doubt on long-term stability.
 Officials say safety remains uneven across southern Lebanon amid ongoing Israeli presence in a security zone.

-Lebanese Christian village leaders have emphatically rejected Benjamin Netanyahu’s claim that some southern Lebanon villages asked to be annexed by Israel.
-They say the assertion is false, aimed at inflaming sectarian tensions.
-Mayors and local officials stress safety, dignity, and loyalty to Lebanon, not occupation.
-The denials come amid ongoing conflict between Israel and Hezbollah and the broader war in the region.
+Lebanese Christian village leaders have rejected Benjamin Netanyahu’s assertion that some southern Lebanon villages asked to be annexed by Israel.
+They say the claim is false and aimed at inflaming sectarian tensions.
+Officials emphasise safety, dignity and loyalty to Lebanon amid ongoing Israel-Hezbollah hostilities.